hammer-mt/thumb/README.md

 test = thumb.test([prompt_a, prompt_b], cases)
 ```

-Every test case will be run against every prompt template, so in this example you'll get 6 runs (3 test cases x 2 prompt templates).
+Every test case will be run against every prompt template, so in this example you'll get 6 combinations (3 test cases x 2 prompt templates), which will each run 10 times (60 total calls to OpenAI).
 Every test case must include a value for each variable in the prompt template.

 Prompts may have multiple variables in each test case.
 For example, if you want to test a prompt template that includes a variable for a comedian's name and a joke topic, you can set up test cases for different comedians and topics.